 How Retailers are Using Mobile Technology to Address Their Biggest IT Challenges

 Like any industry, the retail supply chain is facing a mountain of challenges as a result of various market shifts and ongoing economic pressures.
-Customers are far more discerning with how they spend their money, partly because of changing shopping habits post-COVID but also because of the ongoing cost of living crisis.
+Customers are far more discerning with how they spend their money.
+Partly because of changing shopping habits post-COVID but also because of the ongoing cost of living crisis.

-Retailers in food retail, for instance, are finding customers are happy to split their shops between multiple retail outlets, so there’s a far greater onus on not only attracting new customers but retaining those they already have and nurturing those customers, so they ultimately spend more in a single store.
+Retailers in food retail, for instance, are finding customers are happy to split their shops between multiple retail outlets.
+So there’s a far greater onus on not only attracting new customers but retaining those they already have and nurturing those customers, so they ultimately spend more in a single store.

 Dedicated self-service devices help retailers address labour shortages and compete with enhanced membership pricing models

 With retailers often competing for the same customers, pricing has become a constantly shifting front.
-Dedicated self-service devices are a great vehicle for supporting membership and loyalty programs where a scanned card can then apply special discounts and promotions for customers, offering significant reductions on products that appeal to their shopping habits.
+Dedicated self-service devices are a great vehicle for supporting membership and loyalty programs where a scanned card can then apply special discounts and promotions for customers.
+Thus, offering significant reductions on products that appeal to their shopping habits.

 Mobile devices are providing multiple functions for retail and embracing the concept of ‘mobile POS’

-Windows CE devices are still out there, but they’re no longer supported and optimised on the same level as Android.
+Windows CE devices are still out there, but no longer supported and optimised on the same level as Android.

 Windows-based devices, specifically those running Windows CE, may represent a trusted and familiar operating system, but that OS has been without active support from Microsoft for the last couple of years.
 That lack of support means those devices are no longer optimised or as secure as they could be compared to a similar device running Android.